soul-traveller/rectarg/README.md

 ### Scaling Model

 - `.cht` coordinates used directly; rescaled to chosen DPI.
-- Physical proportions preserved for A4-fit DPIs (72, 100, 200, 300, 600, 1200).
+- Physical proportions are preserved for A4-fit DPIs (72, 100, 200, 300, 600, 1200).

 Example:

-	If 100dpi is detected, scaling factor is calulated in reference to 300 DPI:
+	If 100dpi is detected, scaling factor is calculated in reference to 300 DPI:
 	  - scale_x ≈ 2.9988 px/unit
 	  - scale_y ≈ 3.0009 px/unit
 	  - Each 25.625 unit patch (at 100dpi) becomes ≈ 77×77 px (≈ 6.52 mm per side)